Madison Beer: Political views

-In January 2024, Beer took to X, formerly known as Twitter, to express her views on the Israeli–Palestinian conflict.
-In her post, she stated, "If you think I'd ever want an innocent person to be killed, you do not know me, and that is simply outrageous."
+Beer has supported the Black Lives Matter movement.
+She endorsed Joe Biden in the 2020 United States presidential election.
+Regarding the Israeli–Palestinian conflict, Beer posted on X in January 2024: "If you think I'd ever want an innocent person to be killed, you do not know me, and that is simply outrageous."
 She further said, "You can be Jewish and also want peace for all people, including Palestinian people, which is, of course, what I want.
 No innocent person deserves to die."
-Beer resides in Los Angeles.
-As of 2025, she is dating NFL quarterback Justin Herbert.